meta-llama/llama-stack/docs/source/distributions/building_distro.md

 ### Troubleshooting

-If you encounter any issues, search through our [GitHub Issues](https://github.com/meta-llama/llama-stack/issues), or file an new issue.
+If you encounter any issues, ask questions in our discord or search through our [GitHub Issues](https://github.com/meta-llama/llama-stack/issues), or file an new issue.